pilcrowonpaper/pilcrow/src/posts/local-storage-cookies.md

 Object.entries(localStorage);
 ```

 This means if your website is vulnerable to XSS attacks, where a third party can run arbitrary scripts, your users' tokens can be easily stolen.
-Cookies, on the other hand, can7t be read by client-side JS if you add the `HttpOnly` flag.
+Cookies, on the other hand, can't be read by client-side JS if you add the `HttpOnly` flag.

 So job done right?
 Use `HttpOnly` cookies.